dneustadt/majima/README.md

 it will be `MyPlugin`.
 Create a new class `MyPlugin.php` within that new directory.
 The name of the file must match the name of the containing folder.

-For easy access to the `FluentPDO` DB abstraction layer and the `Dwoo` Template Engine extend the class from `PluginAbstract`

-By extending PluginAbstract you will gain access to the ContainerBuilder reference
+By extending `PluginAbstract` you will gain access to the `ContainerBuilder` reference

     $this->container // returns instance of ContainerBuilder